gord-peters/deep-racer-notebook/README.md

 ### Hardware

 I had an old Mac Pro (MacPro3,1) gathering dust and thought it would make an ideal (albeit slow) budget training machine since it was designed to be run 24/7 (has server-grade hardware and good cooling).
-It only had 6GB of RAM and mechanical hard drives, so I purchased another 16GB of RAM and a 1TB SSD for it.
-Here are the technical details:
+It only had 10GB of RAM and mechanical hard drives, so I purchased another 16GB of RAM + a 1TB SSD for better performance.
+Here are the technical specs:

 ```
 MacPro3,1